Jacques Rogozinski: Trajectory as public servant

-It is particularly relevant that, during his term as general manager of the Inter-American Investment Corporation he anticipated the 2008 financial crisis of the asset-backed securities in the United States, and gradually eliminated them from the portfolio of the Corporation.
+It is particularly relevant that, during his term as general manager of the Inter-American Investment Corporation he anticipated the 2008 financial crisis and its affect on asset-backed securities in the United States, and gradually eliminated them from the portfolio.
 This allowed the Inter-American Investment Corporation to pass through the crisis unscathed while during the same period, the Inter-American Development Bank recorded losses in excess of 1 trillion dollars.